CamilleBC/42tter/README.md

 * [X] Hide message instead of deleting to avoid breaking relationships
 * [X] Have a deactivate system to deactivate a user without deleting
 * [X] Create a basic authentification system using SHA1 encrypted passwords
-* [ ] Implement a way to store local sessions (with optionnal guest sessions?)
+* [X] Implement a way to store local sessions (with optionnal guest sessions?)
-* [ ] Create a basic functionnal role system through assignements with rights
+* [X] Create a basic functionnal role system through policies
 * [ ] Create an admin profile to be able to manage all users and messages
 * [ ] Create some CSS to have some nice viewable website ^^